 - Contributing author, California Civil Writ Practice (CEB 3d and 4th eds.)

-- Contributing author, California Civil Appellate Practice (CEB 3d ed.)
+- Contributing author, California Civil Appellate Practice (CEB 3d and 4th eds.)

 - Contributing author, California Practice Guide: Employment Law (Rutter, 2001)